openzipkin/brave/instrumentation/spring-amqp/README.md

-# brave-instrumentation-spring-rabbit
+# brave-instrumentation-spring-amqp

 ## Tracing for Spring Rabbit
-This module provides instrumentation for spring-rabbit based services.
+This module provides instrumentation for spring-amqp based services.
+Currently, the only broker supported by spring-amqp is RabbitMQ.

 ## Configuration